w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Optional ideas to assess knowledge:

-* Portfolio &mdash; Students include accessible video and audio content on a website.
+* Portfolio &mdash; Have students include accessible video and audio content on a website.
 Assess how students understand the accessibility requirements of video and audio content, including description, captions, transcripts, and sign language.

 ## Teaching Resources